-The terms wind energy or wind power describe the process by which the wind is used to generate mechanical power or electricity.
-Wind turbines convert the kinetic energy in the wind into mechanical power.
+The terms "wind energy" and "wind power" both describe the process by which the wind is used to generate mechanical power or electricity.
 This mechanical power can be used for specific tasks (such as grinding grain or pumping water) or a generator can convert this mechanical power into electricity.

 Types of Wind Turbines

 Wind turbines can be built on land or offshore in large bodies of water like oceans and lakes.
-Though the United States does not currently have any offshore wind turbines, the Department of Energy is funding efforts that will make this technology available in U.S. waters.
+The U.S. Department of Energy is currently funding projects to facilitate offshore wind deployment in U.S. waters.

-Single small turbines, below 100 kilowatts, are used for homes, telecommunications dishes, or water pumping.
-Small turbines are sometimes used in connection with diesel generators, batteries, and photovoltaic systems.
-These systems are called hybrid wind systems and are typically used in remote, off-grid locations, where a connection to the utility grid is not available) and are becoming more common in grid-connected applications for resiliency.
+These systems are called hybrid wind systems and are typically used in remote, off-grid locations( where a connection to the utility grid is not available) and are becoming more common in grid-connected applications for resiliency.

-Learn more about distributed wind from the Distributed Wind Animation or read about what the Wind Program is doing to support the deployment of small and mid-sized turbines for homes, businesses, farms, and community wind projects.
+Learn more about distributed wind from the Distributed Wind Animation or read about what the Wind Energy Technologies Office is doing to support the deployment of distributed wind systems for homes, businesses, farms, and community wind projects.